Katsushika Ōi: Works

 Aside from drawing and painting, Ōi also made keshi ningyō dolls and sold them to earn a living.

 Legacy

 Few of Ōi's works are known: amongst them, a few nikuhitsu-ga paintings, the illustrations to the book Onna Chōhō-ki (女重宝記, 1847) by Takai Ranzan (高井 蘭山), and no prints.

 Canadian novelist Katherine Govier wrote a first-person novel about Ōi titled The Ghost Brush (2010, also titled The Printmaker's Daughter).

-The story of Ōi was adapted to comics as Miss Hokusai (1983–87), which had an animated movie adaptation in 2015.
-The story tells of the outspoken O-Ei, daughter of the famed artist Tetsuzō, for whom she sometimes paints uncredited.
+The story of Ōi was adapted to comics as Miss Hokusai (1983–1987), which had an animated movie adaptation in 2015.
+The story tells of the outspoken O-Ei, daughter of the famed artist Tetsuzō (Hokusai), for whom she sometimes paints uncredited.
 The film won numerous awards.

 Makate Asai based her novel Kurara on the life of Ōi; it was published in 2016 after serialization in 2014–15, and an NHK television adaptation of it titled Kurara: Hokusai no Musume ("Kurara: Hokusai's Daughter") appeared in 2017, starring Aoi Miyazaki.